psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Consent resource shared with other parties
 There is a use case where end user might want to share their consents with third parties (e.g. centralised consent management dashboards).
-Grant management specification only allows access to grants for clients that own the grant.
+Grant management specification only allows access to grants administrative entities that own the grant.
 A new Consent Resource API could be created for this purpose but it is out of scope for this specification.

 # OAuth Protocol Extensions